PaoloMazzon/Astro/docs/AssetCompiler.md

     {
       "file": "font.png",
       "name": "...",
-      "w": width of each character,
+      "w": "width of each character",
-      "h": height of each character,
+      "h": "height of each character",
-      "ustart": unicode start in the font,
+      "ustart": "unicode start in the font",
-      "uend": unicode end in the font
+      "uend": "unicode end in the font"
     }
   ]
 }